Background of Bass Phillip

-As a perfectionist, Phillip Jones crops his fruit at incredibly low levels to achieve his objectives in flavour development.
-He believes strongly in a gentle hand.
+As a perfectionist, we crop our fruit at incredibly low levels to achieve the objectives in flavour development.
+We believe strongly in a gentle hand.
 Racking is kept to a minimum and no pumps are used in the winery.
 “The difference between good and great Pinot Noir is texture.
 We try to minimise the bruising effects that pumping can have on this texture.”
-Ultimately his priority is to produce a wine that is completely natural and which expresses vineyard site.
+Ultimately our priority is to produce a wine that is completely natural and which expresses vineyard site.
 This sounds simple, but such a high standard does require a relentless pursuit of perfection – and a degree of madness.

 The Biodynamic practice at Bass Phillip is planned according to the lunar cycles.
 Adopting these practices means that each vintage of Bass Phillip wines exhibits the characteristics of “mother nature’s” temperament, expressing the harmony of earth, moon and sun.
 Displaying the natural influences of nature’s power and elegance.